RedisLabs/redislabs-docs/content/rc/administration/setup/edit-subscription.md

 ## Defining Access to your Subscription

-After you create a Redis Cloud Pro subscription, you can configure VPC peering and a CIDR whitelist to allow more secure access to your account.
+After you create a Redis Cloud subscription, you can configure VPC peering and a CIDR whitelist to allow more secure access to your account.

 - [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) -
     Allow unresticted network access between two VPCs.
 - [CIDR whitelist](https://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-partial-access.html) -
-    Customers running Redis Cloud Pro on their own cloud infratsructure can limit the network access between the VPCs to the specified CIDR blocks and security groups.
+    Customers running Redis Cloud on their own cloud infratsructure can limit the network access between the VPCs to the specified CIDR blocks and security groups.

 ### VPC Peering

 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IP addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.
-You can connect your VPC in the Redis Cloud Pro subscription to the VPC of your application.
-Then your application can connect securely to your Redis Cloud Pro database using VPC Peering to optimize the performance of your application.
+You can connect your VPC in the Redis Cloud subscription to the VPC of your application.
+Then your application can connect securely to your Redis Cloud database using VPC Peering to optimize the performance of your application.

-The VPC peering configuration requires you to initiate VPC peering on your Redis Cloud Pro subcription and accept the VPC peering request for the AWS VPC that you want to peer with.
+The VPC peering configuration requires you to initiate VPC peering on your Redis Cloud subcription and accept the VPC peering request for the AWS VPC that you want to peer with.

-1. To peer Redis Cloud Pro VPC with another VPC:
+1. To peer Redis Cloud VPC with another VPC:
     1. In **Subscriptions**, click on the subscription use for VPC peering.
     1. In **Security** > **VPC Peering**, click ![Add](/images/rs/icon_add.png#no-click "Add").
     1. Enter the VPC peering details: